-Your health care provider will feel your arm to confirm the presence of Nexplanon and have you do the same.
-If necessary, he or she may also use an ultrasound or X-ray to confirm that the device has been inserted.
+Your care provider will feel your arm to check the placement of the implant and have you do the same.
+An ultrasound or X-ray might be needed to check that the device got placed correctly.

-Your health care provider will cover the insertion site with a small bandage.
-He or she may also apply a pressure bandage to minimize bruising.
-You can remove the pressure bandage in 24 hours, but keep the small bandage clean and in place for three to five days.
+A small bandage will cover the placement site.
+Also, a pressure bandage might be applied to lessen bruising.
+You can take off the pressure bandage in 24 hours.
+But keep the small bandage on and keep the area clean for 3 to 5 days.

-It's common to experience some degree of bruising, pain, scarring or bleeding at the insertion site.
+It's common to have some bruising, pain, scarring or bleeding at the placement site.

-- Signs or symptoms of a blood clot in your leg, such as persistent pain and swelling in your calf
+- Signs or symptoms of a blood clot in your leg, such as constant pain and swelling in your calf.

-- Signs or symptoms of an infection at the insertion site, such as tenderness, redness, swelling or discharge
+- Signs or symptoms of an infection at the placement site, such as tenderness, swelling, discharge or a change in skin color.

-Nexplanon can prevent pregnancy for up to three years.
-It must be removed and replaced at the three-year point to continue offering protection from unintended pregnancy.
+The contraceptive implant can prevent pregnancy for up to three years.
+It must be replaced at the three-year mark to continue protecting against unplanned pregnancy.

-Your health care provider may recommend removing Nexplanon earlier if you develop:
+Your care team might suggest removing the contraceptive implant if you develop:

-To remove the device, your health care provider will inject a local anesthetic in your arm beneath the implant to numb the area.
+To remove the device, your provider will give you a shot of local anesthetic in your arm beneath the implant to numb the area.
 Next, a small cut will be made in the skin of your arm and the implant pushed to the surface.
-Once the tip of the implant can be seen, it will be grasped with forceps.
+Once the tip of the implant can be seen, it will be grasped with forceps and taken out.

-If you choose, a new device can be implanted as soon as the original device is removed.
-Be prepared to use another type of contraception right away if you don't have a new device inserted.
+If you want, a new implant can be placed as soon as the original one is removed.
+Plan to use another type of birth control right away if you don't have a new contraceptive implant placed.